nico-barbas/lily/README.md

 ## Known Bugs:
 - User defined foreign fn declaration are not supported in the standalone compiler and should be disallowed
+- Unable to compile multiple modules separately in host application
 - Fix symbol table overflow